Simulation Quantization: An Application of Physical Versions of the Church-Turing Thesis: Quantization

 It may help to introduce some notation.
 (The reader is forewarned that rigor does not thereby ensue.
 The following notation helps me clarify certain ideas, but the arguments remain informal.)
 Let $C_{\rm U}$ denote a universal classical computer corresponding to the physical instantiation of a universal Turing machine and let $ Q_{\rm U}$ be a universal quantum computer corresponding to the physical instantiation of a universal quantum computer (for example, $Q_{\rm U}$ could be a quantum computer constructed from a network of universal quantum gates).
 Then weak simulation quantization is defined as a map

 where ${\cal C}_c$ is the set of all classical computers, ${\cal Q}_c$ the set of all quantum computers, and $Q_{\rm U}(x)$ is the quantum simulation of the classical computer $x\in{\cal C}_c$.
 (Again, here and in what follows, simulation means hybrid simulation as defined in section 2.2.)
-Because quantum computers obey the physical CT thesis \cite{7}, the quantum simulation $Q_U(x)$ defining $sq_w$ is guaranteed to exist for any $x\in{\cal C}_c$, and hence all classical computers are weak simulation quantizable.
+Because quantum computers obey the physical CT thesis \cite{7}, under the assumption that the physical CT thesis is true the quantum simulation $Q_U(x)$ defining $sq_w$ is guaranteed to exist for any $x\in{\cal C}_c$, and hence all classical computers are weak simulation quantizable.

 In addition, given any quantum computer $y\in{\cal Q}_c$, the physical CT thesis guarantees the existence of a weak simulation dequantization or correspon-dence-principle map